jing54321/jing54321/README.md

-### Hi, I'm Kyungwon Lee who is studying software development.
+###  :smile: Hi, I'm Kyungwon Lee who is studying software development.
 #### - I was previously an architectural engineer, but now I'm trying to become a front-end developer.

 ### My tech stack